Visit Le Jardin de la Pellerine

 The garden is built around the lovely French farmhouse of the owners, Sylvie and Alain Douinot and includes a yellow garden, an English garden, a blue garden; lilly pond, the four season garden mentioned above and much more.

-Key plants used in the garden include Nepeta 'Six Hills Giant' , Monarda 'Scorpion', Veronica longifolia, Hosta 'Sun and Substance' and Stipa gigantea.
+Other key plants used in the garden include Nepeta 'Six Hills Giant' , Monarda 'Scorpion', Veronica longifolia, Hosta 'Sun and Substance' and Stipa gigantea.
+Clipped hedges and clipped box spheres and shapes provide structure in the garden as well as various sculptures, urns and fountains.

 Address: Le Jardin de la Pellerine, La Larderie, 53220 La Pellerine